guanegonzalez/MSDS696-FinalProject/README.md

 The term "Yield" in college admissions is the percent of students who choose to enroll in a particular college or university after having been offered admission.(1) Higher Education Institutions and Institutions with focus in STEM in particular need to have a better handle of the yield between admitted and enroll students.
 With the need of increasing female population and limited resources the admissions office needs to know what students have a better chance to enroll so they can invest these resources and attention with increased yield rates.

 In this case will utilize data from last year (complete cycle) and will be able to increase the data set to two years after Census of Fall 2018.
-This colorado university bought a new software called "Slate" two years ago that captures not just the typical variables (race, age, act scores, etc.) from their admissions process but also captures more information like number of contacts with admission's staff, visits to the institution, number of clicks of the website etc.
+This Colorado university bought a new software called "Slate" two years ago that captures not just the typical variables (race, age, act scores, etc.) from their admissions process but also captures more information like number of contacts with admission's staff, visits to the institution, number of clicks of the website etc.

 We will try to determine which are the variables or combination of variables with higher weight that determine importance by Gender.
 We will build a predictive model to help admissions utilize resources and attention of their staff more efficiently to increase yield.
 We will decide on the best model trying different algorithms.